-OK, this post is going to come across as part career advice, part opinion seeking, part storytelling, and part rant.
+OK, this post is going to come across as part career advice, part opinion seeking, part storytelling, and part rant on the ethics of hiring employers asking for references from the current employers of job interviewees.
 Should be a fun one!

 As many long-time readers will know, my wife made the career change to become a nurse and after some interview securing strategy, took her first job about 16 months ago.
 Her employer is about a 25-mile commute for her and there are multiple more desirable employers within a 2-mile bike ride (see what I did there?).
 But, when you have no experience, good jobs are hard to get, as she found out.
 Sometimes, the best practice is to take the best job you can get and start from there.